-6 The EU procurement threshold that applied to the procurement of most goods and services during the financial year 2022 was €215,000.
-The EU procurement thresholds are subject to review every two years, with the next review due to take place in January 2024.
-The EU threshold to €215,000 is applicable to end 2023.
-A different regime applies to certain other services such as non-contentious legal services where a threshold of €750,000 applies - see Note 1 below.
+4 The EU procurement threshold that applied to the procurement of most goods and services during the financial year 2023 was €215,000.
+The EU procurement thresholds are subject to review every two years, with the most recent review in January 2024 which raised the EU threshold to €221,000 applicable to end 2026.
+A different regime applies to certain other services such as non-contentious legal services where a threshold of €750,000 applies - see Note 1.